Creckle/RetailMacro/README.md

 # RetailMacro

 RetailMacro aims to bring the macro API from recent WoW versions to Vanilla WoW.
 This includes the bracket syntax ([]) and commands as described in http://wowwiki.wikia.com/wiki/Making_a_macro

-Here is a quick summary
+Here is a quick summary:
 ###UNIT FRAMES
 * Default UI now has mouseover capability. (except raid pullout frames)
 * An experimental focus frame